AndyTheFactory/newspaper4k/docs/index.rst

 Authored and maintained by [`Andrei Paraschiv`_].

-Newspaper was originally developed by Lucas Ou-Yang (codelucas_), the original repository can be found [here](https://github.com/codelucas/newspaper).
-Newspaper is licensed under the MIT license.
+Newspaper4k was originally developed by Lucas Ou-Yang (codelucas_), the original repository can be found [here](https://github.com/codelucas/newspaper).
+Newspaper4k is licensed under the MIT license.

 Credits
 --------

 Thanks to **Lucas Ou-Yang** for creating the original Newspaper3k project and to all contributors of the original project.

 .. _`Lucas Ou-Yang`: http://codelucas.com